brendt/stitcher.io/src/content/blog/2022-07-01-php-version-stats-july-2022.md

 <em class="center small">[Minimal PHP requirement over time](/resources/img/blog/version-stats/2022-july-03.svg)</em>

 I won't say that the open source community is the only responsible factor here, but I do want to encourage you to think carefully about your responsibilities if you are an open source maintainer.
-We're not just talking about new and shiny PHP features here: we're talking about performance, software security for the most popular programming language on the web, and even about the impact of old PHP versions on electricity usage and server requirements, in Rasmus' words we're helping in [saving the planet](https://youtu.be/fYTKm2oUzAg?t=617).
+We're not just talking about new and shiny PHP features here: we're talking about performance, software security for the most popular programming language on the web, and even about the impact of old PHP versions on electricity usage and server requirements, in Rasmus' words we can help [save the planet](https://youtu.be/fYTKm2oUzAg?t=617).

 ---